2/6/2020 10:00:00 AM

 Joe Bradley, clinical assistant professor in Bioengineering at the University of Illinois at Urbana-Champaign, is a member of a team who received almost $3.5 million to research and evaluate ways to develop infrastructure that improves diversity and inclusion in STEM entrepreneurship.

-The National Science Foundation issued the award to the National Consortium for Graduate Degrees for Minorities in Engineering and Science, an organization dedicated to finding funding for historically underrepresented students seeking graduate education primarily in engineering and science.
+The National Science Foundation issued the award to the National Consortium for Graduate Degrees for Minorities in Engineering and Science, an organization dedicated to finding funding for historically minoritized students seeking graduate education primarily in engineering and science.

 Bradley is part of the research and evaluation team working on establishing new pathways for women and minority innovators in the NSF’s Innovation Corps (I-Corps™) Program and how to remove barriers that may be keeping I-Corps participants from gaining an effective experience that encourages them to become STEM innovators.
 According to the NSF, I-Corps “connects scientific research with the technological, entrepreneurial, and business communities to help create a stronger national ecosystem for innovation …” and trains faculty and graduate students in entrepreneurship, teaching them how to reduce the time and risk of translating new discoveries to the marketplace.
 Bradley also is an alumnus of the I-Corps Program.